csdwren/DRN/README.md

 ## Datasets

 DRN is evaluated on three datasets*: Rain100H [1], Rain100L [1] and Rain12 [2].
-Please download the testing datasets from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place the folders in `./test/`.
+Please download the testing datasets from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place the unzipped folders into `./test/`.

-To train the models, please download training datasets: RainTrainH [1] and RainTrainL [1] from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place them into `./train/`.
+To train the models, please download training datasets: RainTrainH [1] and RainTrainL [1] from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place the unzipped folders into `./train/`.

+*_We note that:

-*_We note that (i) The datasets in the website of [1] seem to be modified.
+(i) The datasets in the website of [1] seem to be modified.
 But the models and results in recent papers are all based on the previous version, and thus we upload the original training and testing datasets to [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg).

 (ii) For RainTrainH, we strictly exclude 546 rainy images that have the same background contents with testing images.
 Our DRN is trained on remaining 1,254 training samples._